ARM-software/lisa/Quickstart-Tutorial.md

   http://127.0.0.1:8888/notebooks/tutorial/00_LisaInANutshell.ipynb

-This intial tutorial can be seen (but not executed) also on GitHub:
+This initial tutorial can be seen (but not executed) also on GitHub:

   https://github.com/ARM-software/lisa/blob/master/ipynb/tutorial/00_LisaInANutshell.ipynb